TranslationalBioinformaticsLab/INDELfindR/README.md

 ## Setting Up the Annotation Databases

+We provide a shell script template that you may use to call indels with INDELfindR and annotate the resulting VCF output file with ANNOVAR databases.
+You may download this shell script template [here]().

-Describe Annovar Db prep here
+Describe Annovar Db prep here.

 ## Installing with Docker

 Describe Docker installation here